R.J. Mischo: Life and career

-In 1996, Mitscho relocated to San Francisco, California, where he established his reputation by appearing at venues and festivals across the United States, and in Europe.
+In 1996, Mischo relocated to San Francisco, California, where he established his reputation by appearing at venues and festivals across the United States, and in Europe.
 In San Francisco he recorded West Wind Blowin (1999), which included guest appearances by Steve Freund and Rusty Zinn on guitar and vocals.
 In 1997, Cool Disposition, was issued by CrossCut Records, and in June 2000, Mischo played at the second annual Apple River Blues Festival in River's Edge Park, Somerset, Wisconsin.
 His move to California also led to him meeting fellow harmonica players such as Rod Piazza, Kim Wilson, Mark Hummel and Andy Just.
 Albums including Meet Me on the Coast (2002), He Came to Play (2006), King of a Mighty Good Time (2008) and Knowledge You Can't Get in College (2010) all followed.
 Mischo continued to develop his own style, normally using the resources of pick-up bands while on tour and session musicians in the recording studio.
 His 2014 album, Everything I Need, had Jeremy Johnson and Frank Krakowski on guitar, Bruce McCabe (piano) and a rhythm section of Billy Black and Victor Span.
 Make It Good, was issued on Delta Groove Productions two years before, although Mischo enjoyed the extra freedom of self-releasing most of his more recent output.
 Make It Good featured Johnny Moeller and Nick Curran among the guest performers.

 Mischo has also assisted as an instructor at several of Jon Gindick's Harmonica Jam Camps in Clarksdale, Mississippi.
 Mischo is endorsed by Hohner harmonicas.

 He currently resides in Southern California.